Luen/instauto/README.md

 ![](logo.png)

 instauto is an Instagram automation/bot library written in modern, clean javascript using Google's Puppeteer.
-Goal is to be very easy to set up, use, and extend, and obey instagram's limits.
-Heavily inspired by [InstaPy](https://github.com/timgrossmann/InstaPy), but I thought it was way too heavy and hard to setup.
+The goal is to be very easy to set up, use, and extend as well as obey Instagram's limits.
+Heavily inspired by [InstaPy](https://github.com/InstaPy/InstaPy), but I thought it was way too heavy and hard to setup.

 **NEW! 🎉**
 Now there is a GUI application for those who don't want to code: [SimpleInstaBot](https://mifi.github.io/SimpleInstaBot/)